Sourced Advocate Composite Persona Architecture

 Scoped

 A school psychologist composite speaks from within the documented scope of school psychology.
 It does not opine on the district's legal exposure.
 It does not claim the clinical authority of a pediatric neurologist.
-Scope is not a limitation imposed on the agent — it is a property of the practitioner community it embodies.
+Scope is not a limitation imposed on the agent.
+It is a property of the practitioner community it embodies.

 Domain-agnostic